Justice Will Prevail at Last: Background and release

 Recorded originally for the second season of the Japanese drama show Emergency Interrogation Room, Ai teased an excerpt of the track in a video announcing Wa to Yo in April 2017.
 "Justice Will Prevail at Last" was released digitally on May 9, 2017.
-Kate Moross served as the art director for the accompanying lyric video.
+Aries Moross served as the art director for the accompanying lyric video.

 Composition and lyrics

 Musically, "Justice Will Prevail at Last" is a J-pop and electropop song.
 Multiple critics have described that the song heavily incorporates sounds similar to chiptune music found in early video games.
 Traditional Japanese instruments such as the taiko are also used within the song.
 Lyrically, the track is about confronting the evil in the world.